rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 This page covers releases in more detail than the bullet-point list given in the RELEASES.txt file in the source distribution, in particular focusing on _language level changes_ that will be immediately visible and/or disruptive to users trying to keep their Rust code compiling and working right between releases.
 It is intended to hold copied, cleaned-up versions of entries from the [[development roadmap|Note development roadmap]] as they are completed, to help users plan migration on their own code.

+## 0.5 December 2012

+This was a fairly slow development cycle that focused on implementing more trait features, such as trait constraints (previously referred to as 'inheritance') and static methods, with the goal of enabling more expressive standard libraries.
+This version more-or-less completes Rust's long transition to a linear type system, with non-copyable types moving automatically (the `move` keyword is deprecated).

+### Trait constraints
+### Type-based move
+### Removal of crate language

 ## 0.4 October 2012

 This version was focused on completing as many disruptive syntax changes as possible, including changing and reducing keywords, beefing up traits and removing classes, changing how imports and exports are handled, and moving to a camel case convention for types.